P0103 purpose code: Complete guide to advance export payments India

 Sales contract or export agreement: Written agreement with your foreign buyer detailing goods, quantity, price, and payment terms.
 Link the advance to your export obligation.

-Bank payment advice or SWIFT copy: Proof the payment arrived from your buyer.
+Bank payment advice or SWIFT copy: Provide proof that the payment has been received from your buyer.
 Confirms the transaction amount matches your purpose code declaration.

 Additional documents banks may request:

-Purchase order from buyer Formal order document showing what the buyer wants and agreed payment terms.
+Purchase order from the buyer.
+A formal order document that shows what the buyer wants and the agreed payment terms.

-Declaration form Some banks ask you to declare in writing that the money is an advance for future goods exports.
+Declaration form.
+Some banks require you to declare in writing that the money is an advance for future exports of goods.

 Tips for smooth processing: